-3 things to know about PowerApps as an InfoPath successor
+3 things to know about Making the Switch from Infopath to PowerApps

 The wait is over — Microsoft has now designated PowerApps as the successor to InfoPath.
 On the occasion of PowerApps being released to general availability this week, here’s our take.